mindcruzer/outlook-round-robin/README.md

 I also integrated the log files with CloudWatch to notify me of errors, but I'm too lazy to write about it.
 I'm sure you can figure it out.

 ## Notes

-You probably don't run more than one instance of this script on a mailbox folder.
+- You probably don't run more than one instance of this script on a mailbox folder.

-## License